Executive summary

 SAP API Policy 4.2026a, Section 2.2.2 turns "AI-on-SAP" from an architectural debate into a compliance requirement.
 Enterprises that want to ship AI features against SAP data have two choices: route through a sanctioned, structured control plane, or stop.

 AegisAI is one such control plane.
-It maps to each of the policy's four preamble goals (§5); it uses only documented SAP authority surfaces; it propagates identity end to end; it records every decision into a tamper-evident audit chain; and the same architecture serves AWS, Azure, and GCP data systems whose own policy responses are likely to follow.
+It maps to each of the policy's four preamble goals (§5); it propagates identity end to end and lets SAP be the sole authorisation arbiter (ADR 0002) — there is no AegisAI-internal authority logic competing with SAP's AUTHORITY-CHECK; it records every decision, including SAP's authority verdict, into a tamper-evident audit chain; and the same identity-propagation, audit, and intent-translation architecture serves AWS, Azure, and GCP data systems whose own policy responses are likely to follow.

 We expect more layers like AegisAI to emerge over the next 18 months.
 We're early; we're production-ready; and we're looking for the design partners who help us shape v2.